riteessshh/vritta-news-blog-webapp/README.md

 This is a React application for a news blog, built using the MERN stack (MongoDB, Express, React, Node.js) and utilizes the News API to fetch and display news articles.

+## This is Frontend Part whereas the Backend is on other repository (https://github.com/riteessshh/vritta-news-blog-server)

 ### Features

 - Displays a list of latest news articles with title, description, source, and published date.